 For (3), let $F(i_0)$ be a simplex of $B_\bullet ( {I}, {\mathcal X})$ indexed by $i_0\to \cdots \to i_n$.
 Since $i_0\to \cdots \to i_n$ is a simplex of $N_\bullet({I})$, the hypothesis implies that $i_0\to \cdots \to i_n$ is a chain of morphisms in either ${I}'$ or ${I}''$.
 Thus the simplex $F(i_0)$ came from one in $B_\bullet ( {I}', {\mathcal X})$ or $B_\bullet ( {I}'', {\mathcal X})$.
 Hence the diagram of (3) is a pushout. \end{proof}

+{\bf Convention.} Given a simplicial model category $\M$, the simplicial realization from the category of simplicial objects in $\M$ to $\M$ preserves weak equivalences between cofibrant simplicial objects.
+If $\M$ has functorial cofibrant replacements, then one can define $\hocolim_{\Delta^{op}}$ as a weak-equivalence-preserving functor from simplicial objects in $\M$ to $\M$ by composing the cofibrant replacement with a model for $\hocolim$ such as the one in [10, 18.1.2].
+The functor $\text{hocolim}_{\Delta^{op}}$ is sometimes called the ``fat'' realization, and written $\|X\| = \text{hocolim}_{\Delta^{op}}X$.
+There is a natural transformation $\|X\|\rightarrow |X|$ which is a weak equivalence when $X$ is a cofibrant simplicial object in $\M$.
+We will be using the fat realization throughout.
+We will follow the convention (which is a slight abuse of notation) and simply write $|X|$ for the fat realization (as was done in [16]).
+We note that by Lemma 2.3(1), when $\cal X$ is objectwise cofibrant, we can apply the fat realization to the diagram in (3) and obtain a cocartesian diagram.

 The model for homotopy colimits described above can be dualized to produce a model for homotopy limits.